 She is the author of a collaborative chapbook, (un)learning, with Andrea Beltran from Artifact Press (2016).
 Her essays have been published in numerous places including DIAGRAM, Mid-American Review, Guernica, River Teeth, and Bellingham Review among other publications.

-Her first book of nonfiction, Tracing the Desire Line, is coming out on September 16, 2019 from Split Lip Press.
+Her first book of nonfiction, Tracing the Desire Line, is out now from Split Lip Press.
 The book, as memoir-in-essays, follows the narrator’s journey as a writer exploring identity, sexuality, and feminine desire through opening her marriage with her husband.
 Along the way, the book detours into memory and meditations on various subjects that frame the narrator’s story including home, freedom, religion, belonging, love, and wildness.